 NDMU requires all full-time undergraduate students to live on campus until completion of sixty (60) credit hours (junior status) unless: (1) Student is living with a parent or legal guardian within the greater Baltimore area; (2) Student is twenty years of age or older; (3) Student is married or has dependent children; (4) Student is a military veteran; or (5) Student has a documented disability that cannot be accommodated within the residential living environment.
 A Student claiming an exemption must provide supporting documentation acceptable to NDMU.
 If Student is living with a parent or legal guardian, Student must provide an affidavit from both Student and Student’s parent or legal guardian confirming the legal arrangement.

 a.
 Fees.
-The Student will be licensed to occupy a room in a residential hall that may include one or more other students.
+The Student will be licensed to occupy a single room in a residential hall (for the 2021-2022 academic year).
 The license will also include use of university – common areas.
 Room and board fees will be invoiced on a semester basis.
 In the event that occupancy commences mid semester, fees will be prorated.
 Fees and charges are non-refundable unless a refund has been approved by the Associate Vice President for Student Life or a designee.

 b.
 Assigned Room.
 Students are not entitled to a particular room.
 Student will be assigned a room, NDMU reserves the right to make room changes prior to and during occupancy at its discretion for the benefit of Student or the residences community.
 Students in double or triple rooms who are without a roommate may be required to move in order to consolidate usage.